MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 image: SpaceEngineBH.jpg
 ---

+When dealing with renders of things like warp drives and black holes we usually just expect to see a simple approximation or an artist rendition, usually just assuming that the math required to pull off something accurate would require someone with at least a PhD in Mathematical Physics, which in most cases is somewhat true, but not necessarily.
+In this blog post I'll try to explain a way to do actually accurate visualizations within a 100 or so lines of code, for basically any kind of space time for which you can write its metric as code.
+The detailed mathematical derivation of this approach might be somewhat math heavy though.

+The main ingredient of any GR render is figuring out how the rays of light move around.
+Knowing how light moves we can trace rays from the camera into the scene as see where the light came from.
+So to render a basic scene without objects we simply trace a ray for each pixel and assignt the color of the pixel to the color of the skybox in the direction in which the ray ends up pointing to.

 ### Contents
 * Introduction
 * What are geodesics?
 * Mathematical description of shortest path
 * Lagrangian mechanics description of shortest path
 * Hamiltonian mechanics and Legendre transform
-* Hamiltonian equations of motion for a geodesic
 * Writing this as code

-When dealing with renders of things like warp drives and black holes we usually just expect to see a simple approximation or an artist rendition, usually just assuming that the math required to pull off something accurate would require someone with at least a PhD in Mathematical Physics, which in most cases is somewhat true, but not necessarily.
-In this blog post I'll try to explain a way to do actually accurate visualizations within a 100 or so lines of code, for basically any kind of space time for which you can write its metric as code.
-The detailed mathematical derivation of this approach might be somewhat math heavy though.

-The main ingredient of any GR render is figuring out how the rays of light move around.
-Knowing how light moves we can trace rays from the camera into the scene as see where the light came from.
-So to render a basic scene without objects we simply trace a ray for each pixel and assignt the color of the pixel to the color of the skybox in the direction in which the ray ends up pointing to.
+### What are geodesics?
 So how exactly do we trace rays in curves space?
 Any object inside a curved space follows something called a geodesic.

 A geodesic is essentially just a fancy word for path of shortest length between 2 points inside a space, and actually there could be multiple of such paths, which are locally minimal(in the sense that you cant nudge the path to make it shorter, globally there might be a shorter path).
 It should be noted, however, that in Minkovski space-time the definition is actually a bit more complicated, because of negative distances.
 But instead of paths between 2 points we're only interested in finding how a ray moves.
 So essentially we have a position in space and a direction of movement, and we would like to know how the direction of movement changes to minimize the lengthof the path the ray takes.

+### Mathematical description of shortest path
 *Here I'll try to very roughly explain the derivation, a more in-depth explanation would at least require a multi-part series of blog posts.
 And if you wish to skip over the math part, jump to the last part.*

 Mathematically speaking we have some coordinate system, a path, and a way to compute distances between 2 points.